Arrive in Toronto

 Fly to Toronto and transfer independently to your hotel for a three night stay.
 We recommend taking the UP train shuttle from the airport directly to Union station.

-Hotel: Bond Place Hotel or similar.
+Overnight: Chelsea Hotel or similar.
 Upgrade to the Fairmont Royal York.

 A day to explore this wonderful city.
 How about a city tour and harbour cruise to get your bearings and discover the magnificence of Lake Ontario?
 The view from the top of the CN Tower is a must-see – the lift takes you over 1500 feet in just 28 seconds - and in this area sports fans can also visit the fascinating Hockey Hall of Fame to learn about that great Canadian sport of ice-hockey.

 Today you could explore the Distillery District with its lovely independent boutiques, quirky bars and restaurants or indulge in the great shopping opportunities, and if you’d like to be shown around we can book a lovely walking tour of this district for you.
 For foodies, we can book you onto “The Great Canadian Food Tour” which in two and a half hours will give you a truly authentic experience.
 The tour starts at the famous Indigenous Canadian-owned Pow Wow Cafe and along the way will sample the delights such as Poutine, Butter Tart and Montreal-style bagels.